arrayio/AIPs/AIPS/AIP-3.md

 Definitions
 -----------

-Author - Author is the entity/person who has created the dapp, and registered its name within Dapp Registry smart contract.
+*Author* - an entity/person that created the dapp, and registered its name within Dapp Registry smart contract.
 Author is identified by the account that has current author rights.

+*Hash* - deterministic hash based on dapp bundle content.
+Based on IPFS.
+Also used to identify a version of the dapp.
+It is also part of IPFS address if the dapp is published on the network.

+*Name* - user friendly name of the dapp.

+*Version* - a userfriendly version of the dapp described here: https://github.com/arrayio/array-io-client/issues/14.
+Every version has its own address in the IPFS (hash).